w3f/Grants-Program/applications/Societal.md

 - **FTE:**  3
 - **Costs:** 15,000 USD

 The main delivery of this milestone will allow an approved governance proposal on the Societal chain to execute a smart contract on Moonbeam Alpha TestNet.
+The delivery will also include minor UI updates, to allow the user to interact with the pallet.

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |